xxyzzzq/quex/trunk/doc/source-old/input/intro.rst

 on the deepness at which one tries to adapt the input behavior.
 The term construction is extended for procedures of inclusion and reset.
 Third, some explanations are done for the usage of converters upon input.
-This is particularily interesting if other codecs are converted to plain Unicode.
-In a final section, it is explained how a lexical analyzer engine can be transformed so that it directly runs on a codec different from Unicode.
+This is particularily interesting if other encodings are converted to plain Unicode.
+In a final section, it is explained how a lexical analyzer engine can be transformed so that it directly runs on a encoding different from Unicode.

 Input Procedure
 ===============